Methodocracy-Foundation/Methodocracy/README.txt

 -Evidence-based change
 -Centralization of academic processes
--Centralization of the body of all(<-?) human knowledge -Which recipie of apple pie is the best
+-Centralization of the body of all(<-?) human knowledge -Which recipe of apple pie is the best
 -Are there any other purposes we can think of?

 Copyright 2014 Zachary Hebert